HaonanY96/klara-web-app/docs/product-description.md

 ### 2. Importance × Urgency Matrix

-Kino automatically classifies tasks based on importance and urgency.
+Klara automatically classifies tasks based on importance and urgency.

 - No manual sorting needed.
-- Kino provides one-line explanations for classification when hovered.
+- Klara provides one-line explanations for classification when hovered.
+- Optional ordering stays light: MIT (1-3 tasks) can be manually reordered; quadrant ordering is opt-in via Settings (default off) to avoid heavy management.

 ### 3. Habit Learning (Adaptive, Gentle)

-Kino observes:
+Klara observes:

 - when the user tends to complete tasks
 - what types of tasks are often delayed
 - preferred working styles
-  Kino uses this knowledge to provide minimal, context-aware guidance.
+  Klara uses this knowledge to provide minimal, context-aware guidance.

 ### 4. Light Planning Mode

-Once a week, Kino gently offers a simple reflection prompt.
+Once a week, Klara gently offers a simple reflection prompt.
-Kino returns a one-sentence summary and one actionable micro-suggestion.
+Klara returns a one-sentence summary and one actionable micro-suggestion.

 ### 5. Idea Capture → Smart Suggest

-Kino includes a lightweight input box for fleeting ideas.
+Klara includes a lightweight input box for fleeting ideas.

 - Short text only
 - No formatting or long notes
-- Kino suggests: “Convert this to a task?” if appropriate
+- Klara suggests: “Convert this to a task?” if appropriate

 ### 6. Privacy and Local-First Data